YuriMakaruk/redocly/onboarding.md

 # User Registration & Onboarding Guide

 The ChaChing onboarding process guides you through setting up your account, configuring your branding, selecting your integration type, importing data from Stripe, and reviewing all changes before completing your migration.
-Before you begin, it’s helpful to understand what happens once the migration is confirmed, as this ensures a smooth transition and clear expectations.
+Before you begin, it’s helpful to understand what happens once the migration is completed, as this ensures a smooth transition and clear expectations.

-**What Happens After You Confirm the Migration**
+**What Happens After the Migration**

 When you complete the onboarding flow and approve the migration, ChaChing automatically handles all required steps behind the scenes: